 Informality is one of our distinctive qualities - the atmosphere in our department is friendly, supportive and enthusiastic.
 We want you to develop your potential and thrive at York.

-In your final term of study, you will carry out research for your dissertation and give an assessed lecture on your dissertation topic (worth a total of 80 credits).
+In the final stage of your course, you will carry out research for your dissertation and give an assessed lecture on your dissertation topic.

 Examples of previous dissertation topics include:

 Alongside the taught course, at the end of your second term you will have the option of gaining experience in a student placement with a professional archaeological organisation.